 The Parachute PMD– Typically tied with a parachute-style hackle which provides buoyancy and stability to the fly.
 This fly is best when imitating the dun stage.
 Ths high floating pattern is a great when when tagging off a small dropper nymph.

-Rusty spinner– The name “rusty spinner” comes from the coloration of the mayfly’s body during this stage.
+Hi-Vis CDC PMD Spinner– The name “rusty spinner” comes from the coloration of the mayfly’s body during this stage.
 The body of the spinner may become dull or rusty in color, hence the name.
-This fly is great for when trout are keyed in to the spinner stage.
+This fly is great for when trout are picky and keyed into the dead bugs.

 Film critic– Film Critic in size 16 is great to match PMD mayflies at their most vulnerable stage, while emerging from nymph to adult.
 Mayfly emergers are often stuck in the film trying to break the surface tension making them easy for trout to feed on.
 Often times trout get very picky and will only eat the PMD in this stage.